evancz/elm-project-survey/README.md

 ## Generated Data

-This code generates a local file called `summary.dat` which contains info on:
+This code generates a local file called `build.log` which contains info on:

 - OS
 - RAM